 11. Traditional Slovakian Lunch

+When spending one day in Bratislava, it would be a good idea to sample some of the city’s traditional cuisine.
 In Slovakia, pork is the most popular meat and the nation’s national dish bryndzové halušky is a delectable mixture of special gnocchi noodles with original sheep cheese and bacon.
 Head to Bratislavský meštiansky pivovar, an unpretentious brewpub that serves traditional Slovak favorites such as bryndzové halušky, goulash, cabbage soup (kapustnice) and grilled sausages.
 If you enjoy a bit of a tipple, you can wash your food down with some chilled Slovak lager or the juniper-flavored borovička, which is similar to gin.

 12. Hviezdoslavovo Square & Slovak National Theater